gigo123/iteaShopT/README.md

  or open it in JAVA IDE, and run build in it
 ### Deploy project
 After build of the project build, a WAR file created.
 This file must be hosted on a java web server (I'm using Apache Tomcat).
+The database must be created.
+In file database describe structure of it.
+File  iteashop.sql is dump of testing date used by me
 ### Run project
 To access Store you must enter the url  “ path_to_you_ server/iteaShopT/ “in your browser ( like localhost:8080/iteaShopT/  for Tomcat)